AutoResearch/autora/docs/contribute/index.md

 [core contributor guide](core.md).
 Feel free to ask any questions or provide any feedback regarding core contributions on the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/core-contributions).

-For core contributions, it is possible to set up your python environment in many different ways.
+For core contributions, including contributions to [`autora-synthetic`](https://github.com/autoresearch/autora-synthetic), it is possible to set up your python environment in many different ways.
 One setup which works for us is described in [the setup guide](./setup.md).

 !!! hint